-The HiBy R6 is their debut digital media player featuring stainless-steel housing, Oreo 8, and wireless connectivity.
+Today’s review covers the new HiBy R6 which is their debut digital media player featuring stainless-steel housing, Oreo 8, and wireless connectivity.
 It is priced at $649.

 Disclaimer: The HiBy R6 was sent to us as a sample in exchange for our honest opinion in this review.
 We thank HiBy Music for this opportunity.

 To learn more about HiBy reviews on Headfonics you can click here.

 The R6 is a big deal in terms of new digital media players.
 Primarily so because it is being launched by HiBy Music.

-HiBy Music has been operating for over 10 years now with over 30 staff and has gained a reputation for some solid software and audio processing releases down through the years.
+HiBy Music has been operating for over 10 years now with over 30 staff and has gained a reputation for some solid software and audio processing releases through the years.

 For those that may not be familiar with HiBy Music products chances are you already are but do not realize it.
 Do you own a Shanling M1, M2s, M3s, 2nd Gen FiiO X1, 3, X5, or Cayin i5/N3 DAP?
 Or maybe perhaps a desktop solution such as the Cayin iDAP-6?

-Have a look at that software that all these audio units run on.
+Have a look at the software that all these audio units run on.
 That is right, it is a HiBy Music platform.

 The omnipotence does not stop there.
 Are you using an Android or iOS Smartphone by any chance?
 Have a look at the Apps Store and you will find the HiBy Music app free to download and use.

 Over half a million people are already using it in over 90 countries and I am one of them for the last few years.
 It simply works and works very well indeed.

 What Is The Pitch?